NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 -----------------------------------

 Most of the NWChemEx repos use a two-pronged approach to documentation where the C++ documentation is built using Doxygen with ``.github/actions/build_docs/build_docs.sh`` script and the non-API documentation is built using Sphinx with the ``.github/actions/build_docs/build_sphinx_docs.sh`` script.
 The build_docs action encapsulates this process which resides in ``.github/actions/build_and_test/action.yml``.
-Any workflow can call this composite action as a step like following to install dependencies and build the documentation of a repository.
+Any workflow can call this composite action as a step like the following to install dependencies and build the documentation of a repository.

 .. code-block:: yml3